KTern/docs-center/docs/content/digital-projects/boards/features-of-digital-boards/_index.en.md

 ---
 <ul>
 <li>
-The Clone and Create (Automatic) method involves categorizing tasks based on global scope items and parent tasks.
+The <b>Clone and Create (Automatic) method</b> involves categorizing tasks based on global scope items and parent tasks.
 Subsequently, a board is automatically generated based on this categorization.
 The tasks under this can be seen under active boards or C & C boards based on its status.
 </li>
 <li>
-The Custom (Manual) method allows users to create their own boards, which can include creation of tasks, trainings, workshops and assigning them to stakeholders or themselves.
+The <b>Custom (Manual) method</b> allows users to create their own boards, which can include creation of tasks, trainings, workshops and assigning them to stakeholders or themselves.
 This is particularly useful for creating personalized to-do lists.
 The tasks under this can be seen under active boards or custom boards based on its status.
 </li>
 </ul>